betaglot/plantabeta/docs/reference/Beta/WhatBeta.md

 > Beta is what you actually do implement
 > Elements are just options possibilities
 > Beta requires decision

+Each Plantbeta module is composed of problems and theorems.
+Problems all have solutions, they aren't proven valid yet, but are still useful for development.
+Pertainent negative.
+Science proves hypotheses wrong.
+NullHypotheses.

+Eco doesn't have any problems or theorems

+## Strategy

+- Plan of Action

+Beta can be a description or an instruction

 <h2>PageTags</h2>

 - "Beta.BetaEvent"